RootMyTV/RootMyTV.github.io/README.md

 tested (TVs released between mid-2017 and 2020) are supported by this exploit chain.

-# Usage
+# Usage Instructions

+**Step Zero (disclaimer):** Be aware of the risks.
+Rooting your TV is (unfortunately) not supported by LG, and although we've done our best to minimise the risk of damage, we cannot make any guarantees.
+This may void your warranty.

-1. Make sure "LG Connect Apps" feature is enabled in system settings (may depend on running webOS version - on webOS 3.8: Quick Settings → All Settings → Network → LG Connect Apps → "ON")
+1. Make sure the "LG Connect Apps" feature is enabled.
+It seems to be enabled by default on webOS 4.0+.
+For older models, follow [LG's instructions.](https://www.lg.com/in/support/help-library/lg-webos-tv-how-to-use-lg-connect-apps-CT20150005-1437127057046)
-2. Open system browser and navigate to [https://rootmy.tv](https://rootmy.tv)
+2. Open the web browser app and navigate to [https://rootmy.tv](https://rootmy.tv)
-3. "Slide to root" using a Magic Remote or press button "5" on Your remote
+3. "Slide to root" using a Magic Remote or press button "5" on your remote.
-4. Accept mobile app connection prompt
+4. Accept the security prompt.
-5. TV should now go through the exploit chain listed down below, perform a reboot and finish by showing a bunch of notification messages, installing Homebrew Channel and prompting for a final reboot.
+5. The exploit will proceed automatically.
+The TV will reboot itself once during this process, and optionally a second time to finalize the installation of the Homebrew Channel.
+On-screen notifications will indicate the exploit's progress.
-6. TV should now have Homebrew Channel app installed and respond to unauthenticated telnet connections.
-It is highly recommended to disable Telnet and enable SSH Server with public key authentication (Homebrew Channel → Settings → SSH Server).
-SSH Public Key needs to be copied to `/home/root/.ssh/authorized_keys` on a TV.
+6. Your TV should now have Homebrew Channel app installed, and an unauthenticated root telnet service exposed.
+It is **highly recommended** to disable Telnet and enable SSH Server with public key authentication (Homebrew Channel → Settings → SSH Server).
+You will need to manually copy your SSH Public Key over to `/home/root/.ssh/authorized_keys` on the TV.

    GitHub user registered keys can be installed using the following snippet: